modulocity/automationstationgame.com/_posts/devlog-21.md

   - Devlog
 ---

 Welcome to the 21st devlog for Automation Station!
 I've spent the last month iterating on and adding new features to the game.
-Read on to see all the changes I made to the decryption mechanic as well as some technical deep dives into a couple of interesting programming tasks I solved recently.
+Read on to discover the significant changes made to the decryption mechanic and explore the technical challenges I've recently tackled.

-## Decription Revisited
+## Decryption Revisited

-In the last devlog ([devlog #20](/blog/devlog-20)), I showed off the new decryption mechanic which serves as the primary way to unlock new buildings and recipes in the game.
-To summarize, **Caches** are hidden throughput the world that must be unlocked with certain resources.
-Once unlocked, you'll be able to retrieve the encrypted cartridge inside.
-These cartridges must be taken to a **Decrypter** to be decrypted.
-After some time, the decryption will be complete and you'll be able to retrieve the new building schematic or recipe that was contained inside.
+In the previous devlog ([devlog #20](/blog/devlog-20)), I introduced the new decryption mechanic.
+To recap, **Caches** scattered throughout the world require specific resources to unlock.
+Upon unlocking, an encrypted cartridge can be obtained, which requires a visit to a Decrypter for decryption.
+Once completed, a new building schematic or recipe is revealed.

-Overall, I'm pretty happy with this mechanic.
-It is quite satisfying to discover one of these caches and try to guess what you might unlock from the cartridge inside.
-I also like how it avoids the need for a traditional tech tree, instead allowing the player to feel like they are finding their own path through the game's technologies.
+Overall, I think this progression mechanic has a lot of potential.
+The game loop of discovering caches, collecting and crafting items to unlock them, and speculating about the contents of the cartridge is fun and rewarding.
+It also eliminates the need for a traditional tech tree, allowing players to carve their unique path through the game's technologies.

-## Trying a Decryption UI

-What I showed off in the last devlog was a preview of how the process would look and behave.
-However, I had not implemented the actual functionality of unlocking a new building nor figured out what kind of UI would be necessary at different points in the decryption process.
-After relearning how to work with the UI framework and lot of fiddling with the visuals, I came up with this:
+However, there were still a lot of details to figure out with how this whole process looks and feels.
+How does the player track the decryption process?
+How do do they know what they unlocked?
+I set out to answer these questions.

+### First Attempt

+The most obvious missing piece was some amount of UI that told the player how far along the decryption was and what they unlocked when complete.
+My first attempt at this looked like this:

 <video width="100%" autoplay="autoplay" loop="true" muted>
   <source src="https://i.imgur.com/y2yejpq.mp4" type="video/mp4" />
 </video>

 There is a lot to unpack in this gif.
-Firstly, you'll notice that as soon as a cartridge is placed in the Decrypter, a new progress bar appears in the top left of the screen.
+As a cartridge is placed in the Decrypter, a progress bar appears in the top left of the screen.
 Normally it won't fill up quite so fast, so this serves as a way to track the progress of the decryption.
-Once complete, it will flash, prompting you to click on the UI to claim the new unlock.
-Once you do, the UI will update to show the building that was just unlocked for build mode.
+Once completed, it flashes, signaling the opportunity to claim the new unlock by clicking on the UI.

-Build mode can be opened with the Tab key like normal, but there is now a set of shortcuts in the top right that includes a button for build mode as well as the settings menu.
-I think having these buttons onscreen at all times helps new players learn how to navigate the menus.

-When the new building is unlocked, a little notification bubble appears on the build mode button as well as on the new building in the build mode toolbar.
-These serve as a trail of breadcrumbs to help you find the new thing they unlocked, which is especially useful later in the game when you have a bunch of buildings filling up the build mode toolbar.
+There is a new set of shortcuts in the top right of the screen for navigation ease, especially for new players.
+Once a new building is unlocked, small notification bubbles will appear on the build mode shortcut and the newly unlocked building in the build mode toolbar.

-## Identifying problems
+### Identifying problems

 While I was reasonably happy with how this was looking, I knew there were some problems with it.
 But I was having trouble figuring out exactly what the problems were or how to improve it.
 I decided to show a preview of the decryption mechanic to a friend and received some great critical feedback for some of the problems with this design.